 The blocks help free up the working memory for higher-order thinking

-What Classroom Strategies Support Students with Limited Working Memory?
+What Classroom Strategies Support learners with Limited Working Memory?

 Mental modelling uses block building.
 It helps learners' visual memory.
 Bright blocks and space help memories.
-Learners remember block positions, boosting curriculum recall (Jones, 2023; Brown, 2022).
+Learners remember block positions, boosting curriculum recall.

 Products claim to boost working memory skills.
 If memory is fixed, change your teaching methods.
 Mind maps help learners organise information visually (Anderson, 2010; Buzan, 2000).
 This supports learners to remember information better (Clark & Paivio, 1991; Mayer, 2009).

 Short resources help learners recall information quickly.
-Baddeley (1986) showed busy classroom displays harm memory.
-Gathercole and Alloway (2008) found practice improves the learner's working memory.
+Baddeley (1986) showed that busy classroom displays can harm memory.
+Gathercole and Alloway (2008) argue that teachers can support learners with working-memory difficulties by reducing memory load, using memory aids, and checking task demands.

 Learners need memory to learn and link ideas.
 Strong memory aids thinking and broadens understanding (Gathercole & Alloway, 2008).
 Teachers can boost memory with visuals like block building.
 This gives every learner a fair chance to succeed.

-Learners recall information better with organised knowledge.
-Alloway and Alloway (2009) found some learners have working memory issues.
-Gathercole and Alloway (2008) suggest visuals help these learners remember things.
+Learners recall information better when knowledge is organised.
+Alloway and Alloway (2009) found that some learners have working memory issues.
+Gathercole and Alloway (2008) suggest that visuals help these learners remember things.

-Learners store memories by processing information.
-Cowan (2010) questions progress in working memory research.
-Alloway and Alloway (2009) find strategies help learners build knowledge.
-Teachers can use these strategies during lessons.
+Learners form memories when they work with new information.
+Cowan (2010) questions how much progress working memory research has made.
+Alloway and Alloway (2009) find that clear strategies help learners build knowledge.
+Teachers can use these strategies in lessons.

 Increasing our working memory capacity

-Why Don't Brain Training Apps Improve Working Memory in Students?
+Why Don't Brain Training Apps Improve Working Memory in learners?

-Brain training does not improve academic results, as practice does not boost working memory (Klingberg, 2010).
+Brain-training programmes often improve performance on trained tasks, but evidence for reliable transfer to academic outcomes is weak (Melby-Lervåg and Hulme, 2013).
 Learners improve on the training task, but gains don't transfer to classrooms (Simons et al., 2016).
 Teachers should use strategies that support the learner's existing cognitive skills, say researchers (Gathercole & Alloway, 2008).

-Alloway and Alloway (2009) found poor working memory reduces learner focus.
-Gathercole and Alloway (2008) showed memory problems slow learner progress.
-Researchers find memory strategies have limited effect.
+Alloway and Alloway (2009) found that poor working memory reduces learner focus.
+Gathercole and Alloway (2008) showed that memory problems slow learner progress.
+Researchers find that memory strategies have limited effect.

 using colours to organise the cognitive functions